Will Deer Move With Frost On The Ground

 Any sweat-related moisture accumulated during your initial walk to the stand will quickly chill upon ceasing all movement.
 This can send even the heartiest of hunters hastily retreating to their truck in short order.

-It is also advisable to pack a handful of high-calorie snacks with you to the stand during cold weather hunts.
+Packing a handful of high-calorie snacks with you to the stand during cold weather hunts is also advisable.
 Periodically snacking while on a stand will help regulate your body temperature and prevent you from quickly getting the chills.

 Granola bars, candy, and snack cakes are all worthy companions on cold-weather hunts.